realestdon/realestdon/README.md

 - 🌱 I’m currently learning docker and kubernetes.
 - 🤔 I’m looking for help for people to build great application and systems.
 - 💬 Ask me about python,git,postgres,javascript,xml and css.
-- 📫 How to reach me:dishon.kadoh@gmail.com or Twitter: https://github.com/twitter.com/dishon_kadoh.
+- 📫 How to reach me:dishon.kadoh@gmail.com or Twitter: [Dishon Kadoh](https://twitter.com/dishon_kadoh).